wp-plugins/sgr-nextpage-titles/readme.txt

 == Changelog ==

+= 0.94 =
+* Bug fix:
+	* Fixed a bug that returned, in some conditions (there is no intro title), 404 on the last page.

 = 0.93 =
-* New Features *
+* New Features:
-	* Now you can configurate some summary appearance options.
+	* Now you can configure some summary appearance options.
 The admin menu is under "Settings".

 = 0.92 =
 * Bug fix: